CAIDA/catalog-data/sources/Solutions/parse_ark-ipv4-routed-24-topology/Readme.md

 ~~~

 ### Placeholder Perl Code ###
-Port this Perl code into Python script.
+This Perl code only parse nodes.bz2 file.
 ~~~Perl
 #!
 A/opt/local/bin/perl
 # Many nodes in the ITDK are placeholder nodes.